Neoshamanism

-Neoshamanism (or neo-shamanism) refers to new forms of shamanism, where it usually means shamanism practiced by Western people as a type of New Age spirituality, without a connection to traditional shamanic societies.
-It is sometimes also used for modern shamanic rituals and practices which, although they have some connection to the traditional societies in which they originated, have been adapted somehow to modern circumstances.
+Neoshamanism (or neo-shamanism) refers to new forms of shamanism, typically practiced by Western people as a type of New Age spirituality, without direct connection to traditional shamanic societies.
+The term sometimes refers to modern shamanic rituals and practices that retain some connection to the traditional societies of their origin, though adapted to modern circumstances.
 This can include "shamanic" rituals performed as an exhibition, either on stage or for shamanic tourism, as well as modern derivations of traditional systems that incorporate new technology and worldviews.